Questions Your BCP Should Answer

 Over the past few weeks, many organizations have been able to put their business continuity plans (BCP) into practice.
 Other organizations have realized that it would have been handy if there had been a BCP.
 Which category does your organization fall into?
 In any case, we've all been busy brainstorming scenarios and gathering data to gain control over the things coming our way.

-If you didn't have a BCP yet, you probably have the data now to create one.
-This is an opportunity that should not be missed, but I'd like to caution you against a misconception.
+If you did not have a BCP yet, you probably have the data now to create one.
+This is an opportunity that should not be missed, but it is important to be cautious about a common misconception.

-In recent years, I've had the chance to review many BCPs.
-What I've noticed is that many plans pay ample attention to scaling up, organization, and communication, but less to the actual course of action when implementing the plan.
+In recent years, many BCPs have been reviewed.
+What is often noticed is that many plans pay ample attention to scaling up, organization, and communication, but less to the actual course of action when implementing the plan.
 The BCP is activated, but what can you rely on?
-Where do I have a measure in place, and where do I need to improvise because nothing is arranged?
+Where is a measure in place, and where is improvisation needed because nothing is arranged?
 This aspect is often not sufficiently elaborated, and supporting information is missing.
 This can result in lost time, especially in situations where time is precious.

 An organization delivers products and services, made possible by people working at locations with assets, possibly assisted by suppliers.
 This sentence contains the core elements of business continuity.
 Ideally, a business impact analysis has been conducted, making critical processes clear.
 The translation of these critical processes into these core elements and a supporting BCP is the next step.